sjitech/proxy-login-automator/README.md

 If you want to use other authentication such as NTLM, you can use other tool such as [NGINX reverse proxy to NTLM authenticated http server](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#ntlm).

+2018/04/10: plan to support NTLM and other normal authentication.

 ## Note for HTTPS